Rabmelon/tiSPHi/docs/soil.md

 * Step 8: if necessary, the boundary conditions and stress state are again updated.
 * Step 9: repeat Steps 1-8 to obtain$\boldsymbol{u}_i^3$, $\boldsymbol{\sigma}_i^3$, $\boldsymbol{v}_i^4$ and $\boldsymbol{\sigma}_i^4$.
 Then update the velocity $\boldsymbol{v}_i^{t+\Delta t}$ and the stress $\boldsymbol{\sigma}_i^{t+\Delta t}$ at the subsequent time step, also the positions $\boldsymbol{x}_i^{t+\Delta t}$ of the particles.

-As for the calculation of strain item:
+As for the calculation of plastic potential function item:
 <div align="center">
   <img width="800px" src="/img/flowchart_item_strain_DP.svg">
 </div>